-9 Ways to Quit Opioids and Defeat Addiction
+9 Smart Ways to Quit Opioids and Defeat Addiction Today!

 By: Reilly Johnson

-AHUGE number of people make the mistake of trying to quit opiates BEFORE knowing ALL the available treatment options!
-Don’t make this mistake.
-Learn your options below, then decide the best way for YOU to quit.
-Any one of these methods could work for you.
-These are NOT ranked in any particular order.
+AHUGE number of people make the mistake of trying to quit opiates BEFORE knowing ALL available opioid detox treatment options!
+Don’t make that mistake, learn your options below, then decide the best way for you to quit.
+Any one of these methods could be the one that will work for you (they NOT ranked in any particular order).

 1. Cold Turkey

 Quitting opiates cold turkey can be long, hard and painful.
 And it’s also the most common way to quit.
 Let’s face it, most users go hard until their out and then suffer cold turkey withdrawal symptoms.
 Quitting cold turkey can work fairly well, if only because those who make it through those nasty withdrawal symptoms now have extra motivation to stay clean.

 So if you come straight off opiates, make sure you’re prepared.
 There are a lot of natural opioid withdrawal easing supplements that can help you through this initial stage.
 Do some research on ways to ease your symptoms, such as exercise, warm baths, and sleep aides.